joshcc3/assembly-experiments/README.md

 ## Implementation
 Traverses the file system and submits directory names to a provided directory handler and filenames to a file handler.
 I didn't use an actual heap but just passed around references to the stack.
 As a consequence passing arguments to threads is impossible(?).
 So instead I use a memory map for shared memory (you can use flags that allow the OS to optimize its treament since it's thread local).
-I spawn a new thread for every new directory encountered.
+I spawn a new thread for every new directory encountered - (TODO, use a thread pool instead)

 ### Threads